New Testament: Development of the New Testament canon

 The process of canonization of the New Testament was complex and lengthy.
 In the initial centuries of early Christianity, there were many books widely considered by the church to be inspired, but there was no single formally recognized New Testament canon.
 The process was characterized by a compilation of books that apostolic tradition considered authoritative in worship and teaching, relevant to the historical situations in which they lived, and consonant with the Old Testament.
 Writings attributed to the apostles circulated among the earliest Christian communities and the Pauline epistles were circulating, perhaps in collected forms, by the end of the 1st century AD.

 One of the earliest attempts at solidifying a canon was made by Marcion, c.
-140 AD, who accepted only a modified version of Luke (the Gospel of Marcion) and ten of Paul's letters, while rejecting the Old Testament entirely.
+140 AD, who accepted only a version of Luke most New Testament scholars agree was a modified version of Luke (the Gospel of Marcion) and ten of Paul's letters, while rejecting the Old Testament entirely.
 His canon was largely rejected by other groups of Christians, notably the proto-orthodox Christians, as was his theology, Marcionism.
 Adolf von Harnack, John Knox, and David Trobisch, among other scholars, have argued that the church formulated its New Testament canon partially in response to the challenge posed by Marcion.

 Polycarp, Irenaeus and Tertullian held the epistles of Paul to be divinely inspired "scripture".
 Other books were held in high esteem but were gradually relegated to the status of New Testament apocrypha.
 Justin Martyr, in the mid 2nd century, mentions "memoirs of the apostles" as being read on Sunday alongside the "writings of the prophets".

 The Muratorian fragment, dated at between 170 and as late as the end of the 4th century (according to the Anchor Bible Dictionary), may be the earliest known New Testament canon attributed to mainstream Christianity.
 It is similar, but not identical, to the modern New Testament canon.

 The oldest clear endorsement of Matthew, Mark, Luke, and John being the only legitimate gospels was written c.
 180 AD.
 A four gospel canon (the Tetramorph) was asserted by Irenaeus, who refers to it directly in his polemic Against Heresies:

 It is not possible that the gospels can be either more or fewer in number than they are.
 For, since there are four zones of the world in which we live, and four principal winds, while the church is scattered throughout all the world, and the "pillar and ground" of the church is the gospel and the spirit of life; it is fitting that she should have four pillars, breathing out immortality on every side, and vivifying men afresh.